Resume for Carpenter

 Key Takeaways

-- List any relevant certifications or training courses completed.
+- Note any relevant certificates or training programs completed.

 1. Personal Information